Dnomyar/git/README.md

 - `git hash-object` (explicit)
 - `git update-index` Register file contents in the working tree to the index
 - `git write-tree`

-#### Episode 1: Hash a blob
-- motivations and presentation of the objectives
-- generated project `sbt new scala/scala3.g8`
-- hash a blob
-  - What is a blob?
-    - SHA1 of file with a prefix `blob <content_size>\0<content>`
-    - Hash of a blob: `echo -n 'test content' | git hash-object --stdin`
-    - Comparing with sha1 hash of the same string `echo -n 'blob 12\0test content' | shasum -a 1`